vinayakss007/bestcrm/DESIGN.md

 *   **Maintainability:** A clean, well-documented, and modular codebase is essential for long-term development and support.
 *   **Developer Experience:** The system should be easy to set up, test, and deploy, enabling rapid feature development.
 *   **API-First:** All core functionality should be exposed through a secure, well-documented API to enable integrations and an ecosystem.
-*   **Reliability & Redundancy:** Leverage cloud-native, managed services to ensure high availability and automatic backups.
+*   **Reliability & Redundancy:** Leverage cloud-native patterns and managed services to ensure high availability and automatic backups.

 ---